Milypm/to-do-list-JS/README.md

 Visit [issues' section](https://github.com/Milypm/to-do-list-JS/issues)

 ## Show your support
-Give a :star2: if you like this project!
+Give a :star2: if you like this project!!

 ## License
 This project is [MIT](!)